WJMN-TV: Establishment as WFRV-TV satellite

 Orion Broadcasting reached a deal to merge with Cosmos Broadcasting, a subsidiary of the Liberty Corporation, in 1980.
 The merger would put the combined company over the limit for the number of VHF television stations it could own, prompting it to immediately announce that it would divest WFRV-WJMN.
 In January 1981, Cosmos found a buyer: Midwest Radio-Television, owners of WCCO radio and television in Minneapolis.
 The transaction closed in October.

 WJMN's connection to WFRV meant that affiliation switches in Green Bay twice affected viewers in Marquette.
 In 1983, the two stations switched from NBC to ABC; this prompted the other established station in Marquette, WLUC-TV, to drop its ABC programming for NBC.
 The two stations then changed network affiliations one more time in 1992, after CBS purchased Midwest Radio-Television.
 This led to both stations joining CBS, but not at the same time.
 In Green Bay, WFRV became a CBS affiliate on March 15.
 However, the Marquette station brought its flip forward several weeks because WLUC-TV was upset at the short notice it received that CBS was disaffiliating.
 WJMN thus joined CBS on February 23, which required a special feed of WFRV with CBS programming to be sent from Green Bay for transmission.

-On April 16, 2007, Liberty Media completed an exchange transaction with CBS Corporation pursuant to which Liberty exchanged 7.6 million shares of CBS Class B common stock valued at $239 million for a subsidiary of CBS (that held WFRV and WJMN) and approximately $170 million in cash.
+On April 16, 2007, Liberty Media completed an exchange transaction with CBS Corporation pursuant to which Liberty exchanged 7.6 million shares of CBS Class B common stock valued at $239 million for a subsidiary of CBS that held WFRV and WJMN and approximately $170 million in cash.
+WFRV and WJMN became the only two over-the-air television stations to be owned by the company.

-Nexstar ownership and partial separation from WFRV
+Nexstar ownership, partial separation from WFRV and loss of CBS

-On April 7, 2011, the Nexstar Broadcasting Group announced it would acquire WFRV and WJMN from Liberty Media; the $20 million deal was both approved by the FCC and completed the week of July 1, 2011.
+Nexstar Broadcasting Group announced it would acquire WFRV and WJMN from Liberty Media on April 7, 2011; the $20 million deal was both approved by the FCC and completed the week of July 1, 2011.
 Nexstar sought and received approval to continue operating WJMN-TV as a satellite station from Green Bay due to a weak regional economy.

 On January 23, 2012, WFRV was rebranded to "Local 5".
 WJMN continued as "Channel 3" until 2014, when the station established its own news service and studios west of Marquette.
-At this time, certain network programs that were cleared an hour later than normal for the Eastern Time Zone (but simultaneously with WFRV-TV), such as CBS This Morning, began to be aired live.

-Loss of CBS affiliation and switch to MyNetworkTV

-On January 20, 2022, WJMN informed its viewers that it had lost the CBS affiliation effective the next day, with MyNetworkTV and Antenna TV programming replacing CBS network programs and the 11 p.m. late news moving to an hour at 10 p.m.
-The second digital subchannel of WZMQ (channel 19), a station owned by Lilly Broadcasting, became the new home of CBS programming in Marquette.
+WJMN lost its CBS affiliation on January 21, 2022, because of Nexstar's affiliation agreement with CBS (which had been day-to-day since the last agreement ended on New Year's Day) being renewed without WJMN.
+CBS then moved to the second digital subchannel of WZMQ (channel 19), owned by Lilly Broadcasting.
+Consequently, WJMN's 11 p.m. late news was moved to 10 p.m. and expanded to an hour, and CBS programming was replaced with MyNetworkTV, blended with programming from diginets Antenna TV and Rewind TV, also owned by Nexstar.